FTHPC/FaultSight/databaseSetup/README.md

+NOTE: If using FaultSight with FlipIt, please refer to the instructions provided in databaseSetup/examples/FlipIt/README.md

 For setting up a database for FaultSight, use the API calls provided in `databaseSetup.py` to generate a sqlite3 database file.

 The database contains five tables: `Sites`, `Trials`, `Injections`, `Signals`, and `Detections`.
 Setting up the database involves the following general steps: